 - Acting as the point of contact for the supervisory authority

-- The controller/processor regularly monitors individuals’ data on a large scale
+- The controller/processor regularly collects and processes a large amount of data

 - The controller/processor processes a variety of sensitive personal information

 |#6||lawfulness of processing||Data collection and processing must fall under at least 1 of 6 legal bases:

 3. Contractual Necessity

 4. Vital Interest of the User